 The practice of having auditor observation at the inventory count

 The Inventory Count – Before

-Before the client performs their inventory count, the auditor will typically review the client’s proposed policies/procedures pertaining to the inventory count.
-Some of these policies typically include:
+Before the client performs their inventory count, the auditor typically reviews the client’s proposed policies/procedures pertaining to the inventory count.
+“Best practices” typically include:

 - Two-person count teams

 - Halting the shipping and receiving of goods during the inventory count